geikerman-chata/scrapy_sandbox/README.md

 Collection of python scripts to scrape TripAdvisor by leveraging their robot.txt sitemap.

-WARNING: The code is usable, albeit wobbly.
-There are many nice-to-haves to still implement, efficiencies to gain and silly multi-processing work-arounds that this repo is begging for.
+WARNING: The code is usable, albeit a bit wobbly.
+There are many nice-to-haves to implement, efficiencies to gain and silly multi-processing work-arounds that this repo is still begging for.

 ## Initialization